IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-workloads.md

 1. Write your function _and plan to host it using a language-specific service framework._
 2. Select a base image from a repository with the language runtime version you desire.  _If able, select one that may have your service framework already installed._
-3. Build your function, any supporting libraries needed and service framework if not already included.
+3. Build your function, any supporting libraries needed and service framework _if not already included in the image_.
-4. Export your function as a service endpoint from your framework.
+4. Export your function as a service endpoint from your framework. _Configure framework as needed to export logs and metrics._
-5. Submit resultant image to CaaS Serverless platform.
+5. Submit resultant image to the CaaS Serverless platform.
 This could be a direct submission or indirect from a supported image repository.

 {% hint style="tip" %}
 IBM Cloud Functions is a FaaS which runs functions amazingly fast, but also gives you the option to _**"bring your own Container" using a Docker SDK**_.
 This feature allows you to create Docker containers optimized for any language with just the libraries and versions you need while exploring FaaS!